 I'm a professor in the School of Education at the University of Wisconsin Stevens Point (UWSP).
-I teach educational psychology, including motivation, instruction, honoring difference, and student behavior.
+I teach psychology and diversity, including motivation, instruction, inclusivity, and student behavior.
 I also teach courses in middle school methods, school leadership & reform, and media analysis.
-As a scientist, I primarily focus on motivation, including related human capacities such as creativity and collaboration.
+As a scientist, I dig deep into motivation, including related human capacities such as creativity and collaboration.

 As a kid, I lived in Salt Lake City, Utah.
 When I was 12, we moved to Portland, Oregon, which I think of as my home town.
 I earned my Bachelor's of Arts in Chemistry from Reed College in 1998, and my Master's in Teaching from Concordia University in 1999.
 I taught high school for three years in Tigard, Oregon, including English language arts, speech, algebra, and business technology.
 I was also the assistant coach of the speech/forensics team.
 Next, I worked as a researcher at a federally-funded regional educational laboratory for one year, where I focused on open source software and other open models.

 In 2003, I moved to Lansing, Michigan, to earn a PhD in Learning, Technology, and Culture from the College of Education at Michigan State University.
 My interdisciplinary studies included education, psychology, technology, and media.
 In 2006, I finished my dissertation and started my position at UWSP.
-In addition to earning tenure, I've been elected to several top leadership roles in shared governance, and I've worked part-time as a senior aide to the provost and chancellor.
-In January 2016, I took over as Associate Dean of our School of Education.
+In addition to earning tenure and full professor, I've been elected to several top leadership roles in shared governance, and I've worked part-time as a senior aide to our provost and chancellor.
+From January 2016 to January 2019, I served as Associate Dean and Head of our School of Education.
+While I was very successful in this role, I missed my teaching and research, so I didn't apply for a second term.

 My recreations include video games, novels, short stories, movies, and TV.
 I particularly enjoy contemporary fantasy, speculative science fiction, and military science fiction.
 Partly because I spend a lot of time sitting in front of screens, I also prioritize diet and exercise.